 Locate the entry for the

-For each version of the MATLAB Runtime the instance supports, add an instance of the
+For each version of MATLAB Runtime that the instance supports, add an instance of the

-For example, to configure the instance to use the v81 and v82 versions of the MATLAB Runtime.
+For example, to configure the instance to use the v98 and v97 versions of the MATLAB Runtime, specify the following.

 Restart the server instance.

-Once the server instance is configured to use multiple versions of MATLAB Runtime, it scans the list of provided MATLAB Runtime installations in order from first to last and chooses the first MATLAB Runtime installation capable of processing the request.
+After you configure the server instance to use multiple versions of MATLAB Runtime, to process a server request, the server scans the list of MATLAB Runtime versions in the configuration file in order from first to last, and chooses the first MATLAB Runtime installation capable of processing the request.
 A MATLAB Runtime installation can process a request if it is compatible with the version of MATLAB used to create the deployable archive containing the function being evaluated.

 Since the server instance always chooses the first compatible version of MATLAB Runtime, configuring the server instance with multiple instances of the same MATLAB Runtime version has no effect on performance.

-Configuring a server instance to use multiple MATLAB Runtime versions also changes to how the server instance manages the workers used to process requests.
+Configuring a server instance to use multiple MATLAB Runtime versions changes management of the workers that process requests.

-When using a single MATLAB Runtime installation, the server instance starts workers as needed until
+When using a single MATLAB Runtime installation, the server instance starts the workers as needed until a

-num-workers workers are running.
-Once running, workers maybe restarted
+num-workers property are running.
+Once running, workers can restart

 worker-restart-interval property or the